 Check if Your Niche Is Profitable

-Certain music niches are more profitable than others and has a higher return on investment on your time.
+Certain music niches are more profitable than others and have a higher return on investment on your time.

-For example if you are teaching people how to play an instrument like a guitar, you can sell courses, be an affiliate for guitar related products and music gear apart from showing advertising on your blog.
+For example, if you are teaching people how to play an instrument like a guitar, you can sell courses, and be an affiliate for guitar-related products and music gear apart from showing advertising on your blog.

 If you have a news website on the other hand, you are much more limited on how you can monetize because your audience is not interested in buying courses or affiliate products.
 You will be limited to monetizing with ads.

 News gets old very quickly which means you need to be constantly creating content to generate traffic.
-If on the other hand you teach people how to play an instrument or create their own music, your content will be evergreen and generate traffic for years.
+If on the other hand, you teach people how to play an instrument or create their own music, your content will be evergreen and will generate traffic for years.

 3. Pick & Register a Blog Domain Name